Florida Geological Survey - Coastal Research Projects

 The FGS inventory of coastal field equipment includes the following portable and vessel-deployed instruments and equipment:

 Staff have been involved in the compilation of a statewide atlas of Florida beach sediments.
-All coastal county beaches have been sampled and analyzed, and a final publication is in preparation.
-Also planned is the collection of high resolution acoustic profiler data in federal waters offshore of southern Flagler, Volusia and northern Brevard counties.
+All coastal county beaches have been sampled and analyzed, and a final FGS publication is in preparation.
+The analysis of high resolution acoustic profiler data in federal waters offshore of northeast and central east coast of Florida is currently planned.

-The FGS has a long term relationship with the former Minerals Management Service (now Bureau of Ocean Energy Management, Regulation and Enforcement) which utilizes FGS/ MMS funds to qualify and quantify reserves of beach sediment restoration quality sand in federal waters on the continental shelf adjacent to the coast of Florida.
+The FGS has a long term relationship with the former Minerals Management Service (now Bureau of Ocean Energy Management) which utilizes FGS/ BOEM funds to qualify and quantify reserves of beach sediment restoration quality sand in federal waters on the continental shelf adjacent to the coast of Florida.
 This has resulted in the extensive analysis of sediments off the northeast, east central and panhandle coast of Florida through the collection of geophysical data, vibracores and grab samples.

 Studies in Apalachee Bay, Deadman’s Bay and Old Navy Cove to characterize surface bottom sediments and features have been completed.
 In these studies the Coastal Research Program imaged bottom features using high resolution side scan sonar